abinit/abinit/doc/tutorial/spin.md

 and correctly finds that the cell is primitive, which would not be the case if we had the same vector [[spinat]] on each atom (FM case).

-If we now run this AFM calculation, this total computation time is approximately 10-20 seconds on a recent CPU.
+If we now run this AFM calculation, its computation time is approximately 10-20 seconds on a recent CPU.
 If we look at the eigenvalues and occupations, they are again filled with a factor 2, which comes from the symmetry considerations aforementioned, and